Klima77/cs-lab01-GradeBookApplication/Tasks-to-be-performed.md

 	zrobione
 		- [ ] Add the `abstract` keyword to the `BaseGradeBook` declaration.

-- [ ] Add support for weighted GPAs
+- [ ] Add support for weighted GPAs zrobione
 	- [ ] Add `IsWeighted` property to `BaseGradeBook`
 		- [ ] Create a new `bool` property named `IsWeighted` in `BaseGradeBook`
 			- This should use the public access modifier.